 Clear blue, fluorescent Stren monofilament line has been the industry standard for a long time.
-You won’t find many trout fishermen who didn’t have at least one 330-yard spool of 10-pound test line hidden in a corner of the tackle box.
+You won’t find many trout fishermen who didn’t have at least one 330-yard spool of 10-pound test fishing line hidden in a corner of the tackle box.

 Stren is renowned for its knot strength.
 Lures tied directly to 10-pound test Stren don’t lose knots, neither do snap swivels or snelled hooks.
 The only way they come loose is if you’ve wedged them on some underwater rocks, in a tree limb high above your, or you’ve hooked a submerged tree.